 The pasta water allows for lovely slippery spaghetti.
 Combined with the olive oil and chilli flakes it is positively twirl and slurp worthy!

-- don't over cook the prawns as they will be too rubbery
+- Don't over cook the prawns as they will be too rubbery.
+(They should not be curled too tightly).

-- do delight in the parmesan cheese, parsley and cracked pepper
+- Do delight in the parmesan cheese, parsley and cracked pepper.
+They bring such great additional flavour and texture to the dish 😉👍.

-- if you are not a chilli fan, reduce the indicated amount!!
+- If you are not a chilli fan, you can reduce the indicated amount.

 What type of pasta is best to use for the recipe?